 There are also vending machines throughout.

 Tea/coffee will be available in MIC Thurles on Open Day.

 No, but parents do often accompany prospective students to Open Days.
 You can stay together or break away and do your own thing.

 Parents/guardians can ask questions at the information stands, go on campus tours and attend talks (if there is space after all students have been accommodated).
 There are a number of options to get refreshments and relax while they are waiting.
 See Food & Drink above.

-There are a few opportunities to attend Open Days every year i.e. if you miss the October or November event, you can attend the January event and if you can't make the January event, Student Teacher Experience Day and Taster Day in April offers another chance to visit the campus.
+There are a few opportunities to attend Open Days every year i.e. if you miss the October or November event, you can attend the January event and if you can't make the January event, Student Teacher Experience Day and the Taster Sessions in April offer another chance to visit the campus.

 If you are unable to attend any events, our Student Recruitment Officer, Dr Patrick Cosgrove, may be able to answer queries.